p2panda/p2panda/README.md

 # p2panda

-All the things a panda needs
+All the things a panda needs.

-* p2panda-rs for using p2panda in your Rust application or library
+* `p2panda-rs` for using p2panda in your Rust application or library
-* p2panda-js for using p2panda in Javascript/Typescript projects
+* `p2panda-js` for using p2panda in Javascript/Typescript projects

 ## Requirements